Where Are the Best Spots for Drone Flying in Singapore?

 Frequently Asked Questions

-Q: Do I need insurance for drone flying in Singapore?A: Although there are no requirements that CAAS imposes on recreational flyers to be insured, commercial activities should have valid third-party liability cover.
+A: Although there are no requirements that CAAS imposes on recreational flyers to be insured, commercial activities should have valid third-party liability cover.

-Q: Can I fly my DJI Mavic in all green zones?A: Yes, however, it is essential to check local park regulations and OneMap when needed.
-Remain below 60 metres, VLOS.
+A: Yes, however, it is essential to check local park regulations and OneMap when needed.
+Remain below 60 metres and maintain visual line of sight (VLOS).

-Q: How can I apply for a commercial drone permit?A: Go to the CAAS website, fill out the application online for AP2, and hand in safety plans.
+A: Visit the CAAS website, fill out the application online for AP2, and submit your safety plans.
 Processing will take up to 30 days.

 Be a responsible flyer and follow the rules to experience the exclusive views that drone flying in Singapore can offer.